Skip to main content

 An overstay affects your travel for years:

-• Schengen-wide entry ban: You can't enter ANY of the 30 Schengen countries
+• Schengen-wide entry ban: You cannot enter ANY of the 30 Schengen countries

 • SIS database entry: Your name is flagged in the shared system